VasilenaA/SoftUni-Basics-JS/README.md

 # SoftUni-Basics-JS
-The first step in coding
+Learning the first steps in coding